More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - Summer: perfect for combining your visit with events such as the Opera Festival, included in many cultural programmes.

-- Winter: fewer visitors, although opening hours are shorter.
+- Winter: fewer crowds, although opening hours are shorter.

-The Verona Arena is located in Piazza Brà, the heart of the city.
+The Arena di Verona is located in Piazza Brà, the heart of the city.
 Getting there is very easy and you have several options:

-- On foot: if you are on a guided tour or strolling through the historic centre, you can easily find it by following the signs to the main square.
+- On foot: if you are on a guided tour or strolling through the historic centre, you can easily get there by following the signs to the main square.

 - Public transport: several city bus lines stop near the Arena.

-- Private or rental car: there are paid car parks in the vicinity, although the centre may have traffic restrictions.
+- Private or hire car: there are paid car parks in the vicinity, although the centre may have traffic restrictions.

-- Tourist bus: the hop-on hop-off system includes the Arena on its route and allows you to get on and off as many times as you like.
+- Tourist bus: the hop-on hop-off system includes the Arena in its route and allows you to get on and off as many times as you like.

 - Guided tours: some private bus or car tours include the Arena, although many tours of the historic centre are on foot and require you to make your own way to the meeting point.